mostlydev/qr-tool/README.md

 ### Build notes:

-Prior to runninig qr-tool.ps1, build the FoDicomCmdlets solution in Release mode as the script will need to make use of both the DLL it will build and the copy of fo-dicom that it will install's DLL.
+Prior to runninig qr-tool.ps1, build the FoDicomCmdlets solution in Release mode as the script will need to make use of both the DLL it will build and the DLL of the copy of fo-dicom that the solution will install in its packages folder.